makeplus/makes/ReadMe.md

 Users just run `make test` out of the box.

 They don't need `java`, `clojure` or `lein` installed on their system.
-Makes wouldn't use their versions if they did have them installed.
+Makes wouldn't use their system versions if they did have them installed.

 This makes for very reliable builds and testing.